NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 :::

-The profile file is the place to declare Prometheus targets inside the middleware setup mentioning the service name, port, and path to get metrics.
+The profile file is the place to declare Prometheus targets inside the Middleware setup mentioning the service name, port, and path to get metrics.
 Also, the `tag` value is declared, this value is important to differentiate metrics from different middleware instances.

 The metrics port could be exposed in the `docker-compose.yml` for it to be reachable from outside the host machine, but is not mandatory to do so.